Arrange a callback

 Fatal horse riding injury claims

 Unfortunately, it is a fact that horse riding accidents can lead to fatalities.
 Our solicitors realise that compensation payments won’t help you to get over your loss.
-However, they could still help you to claim for funeral costs and other expenses incurred if your loss was caused by somebody else’s negligence.
+However, they could still help you to claim for funeral costs and other expenses incurred if your loss was caused by someone else’s negligence.

 Additionally, if you were financially dependent on the deceased’s pension, income or other benefits, you could be entitled to claim for this loss too.